We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 The free Shopify themes are attractive however, and they are fully responsive too, meaning that they will automatically adjust their layout to suit the screen size of the device they’re being viewed on — smartphone, tablet, desktop computer etc.

-And, if the free templates don’t appeal, you can use a paid-for or ‘premium’ theme — at time of writing, 145 of these are available.
-Many of the premium themes are provided in a few variants, further extending the template choice available to you.
+And, if the free templates don’t appeal, you can use a paid-for or ‘premium’ theme — at time of writing, 210 of these are available.
+Many of these premium themes are provided in a few variants, further extending the template choice available to you.
+The premium themes range in price from $100 to $500, and like the free ones are all fully responsive.

 - theme price